 Disadvantages: The liquidation process is relatively longer than the alternative below and would be more costly.
 However, at Dissolve, our quotes are often much less than that of a Big 4 Accounting firms.
 Why not give us a call to talk about your options?

-What it is: A direct lodgement with ASIC with an application fee of $36*.
+What it is: A direct lodgement with the regulator with an application fee of $36*

 Advantages: Deregistration is cheaper than an MVL.
 It is also quicker to deregister your company.
-What ASIC does is simply place a notice onto the government Gazette advising that it will deregister the company 2 months from the notice date.
-If ASIC does not receive any objections from the public during this time, ASIC will deregister the company at the end of the 2 months.
+What the regulator does is simply place a notice onto the Insolvency Notices Website advising that it will deregister the company 2 months from the notice date.
+If they do not receive any objections from the public during this time, they will deregister the company at the end of the 2 months.

-Disadvantages: This method is only available to those who meet ASIC’s criteria for Voluntary Deregistration.
+Disadvantages: This method is only available to those who meet the criteria for Voluntary Deregistration.
 The criteria are: